 Independent Directors play an important role in the Governance Processes of the Board.
 They bring their expertise and experience on the deliberations of the Board.
-This enriches the decision-making process at the Board with different point of views and experiences and prevents conflict of interests in the decision making process.
+This enriches the decision-making process at the Board with different points of view and experiences and prevents conflict of interests in the decision-making process.